Welcome to Intentional Growth.

-It can feel overwhelming trying to choose a counsellor or therapist, so I really appreciate you taking the time to check out my practice.
+It can feel overwhelming trying to choose a counsellor or therapist, so thank you for taking the time to check out my practice.

 I love to work with individuals who: